lis-press/greeb-bot/README.md

 The introduction done using:
 https://developers.google.com/sheets/api/quickstart/java

-You should generate credentials on this page and add them to resources in order to set up in integration with google spreadsheets.
+You should generate credentials on this page and add them to the root of your repository in order to set up in integration with google spreadsheets.

 ### Kotlin